sagold/json-schema-library/README.md

 <details><summary>About JSONPointer</summary>

 **[JSON-Pointer](https://tools.ietf.org/html/rfc6901)** defines a string syntax for identifying a specific value within a JSON document and is [supported by JSON-Schema](https://json-schema.org/understanding-json-schema/structuring.html).
-Given a JSON document, it behaves similar to a [lodash path](https://lodash.com/docs/4.17.5#get) (`a[0].b.c`), which follows JS-syntax, but instead uses `/` separators, e.g. (`a/0/b/c`).
+Given a JSON document, it behaves similar to a [lodash path](https://lodash.com/docs/4.17.5#get) (`a[0].b.c`), which follows JS-syntax, but instead uses `/` separators (e.g., `a/0/b/c`).
 In the end, you describe a path into the JSON data to a specific point.

 </details>

 ### getChildSchemaSelection

-`getChildSchemaSelection` returns a list of available sub schemas for the given property.
-In many cases, a single schema will be returned, but e.g. for _oneOf_-schemas a list of possible options is returned.
+`getChildSchemaSelection` returns a list of available sub-schemas for the given property.
+In many cases, a single schema will be returned.
+For _oneOf_-schemas, a list of possible options is returned.

 This helper always returns a list of schemas.

-**Note** This helper currenly supports a subset of json-schema for multiple results, mainly oneOf-definitions
+**Note:** This helper currenly supports a subset of json-schema for multiple results, mainly _oneOf_-definitions

 ```ts
 const jsonSchema = new Draft07(mySchema);